a-beduc/formation_project_9/README.md

 This is a Django-based web application created for a fictitious company called LITRevu.
 The application functions as a locally hosted Website where users can request and post book reviews.
-Developed with **Django Framework**, it proposes an inscription system, a feed where users you can see what users you follow posts.
+Developed with **Django Framework**, it offers a registration system, a personalized feed where users can view posts from users you follow.

 ## Features